 Vanilla and hazelnuts pair well with the robust flavors of dark roast coffees, and some of the best vanilla and hazelnut syrups available are in this four-pack from Torani.
 When you add caramel and French vanilla, this package includes all the best Torani coffee syrups.

-Torani’s reputation for outstanding coffee syrups is well deserved.
+Torani’s reputation for outstanding flavor is well deserved.
 The all-natural ingredients the company uses give these outstanding flavors.
 There isn’t a dud among them.
 When you break the price down to cost per ounce, it’s also an excellent value.

 The one thing we didn’t like is that it’s a big upfront investment.
 Not in terms of money, but commitment.
 This is four bottles of coffee flavoring.
 If you buy this, plan to flavor a lot of coffee to make sure you get your money’s worth.

 The bottom line?
-This is our favorite coffee syrup available right now.
+This is the best coffee syrup available right now.
 Enjoy it!

-2. Jordan’s Caramel Pecan Coffee Syrup – Best Sugar-Free
+2. Jordan’s Caramel Pecan Syrup – Best Sugar-Free

 Jordan’s Skinny Syrups Caramel Pecan is one of the top sugar-free syrups for lattes and other types of coffee.
 The flavors of caramel and pecan go well together, and they also complement the frothy complexity of a latte.